Te Aho Ngārahu – fostering te reo Māori through localised curriculum resources

 Hence with this project, the breeze of our communities is being brought to the burning embers of our stories, re-igniting the flames of our peoples’ values and learning, to create warmth for our learners and teachers of te reo Māori.

-Te Aho Ngārahu uses an approach where story ideas are sought through a Request for Stories application process.
+Te Aho Ngārahu uses an approach where story ideas are sought through a Request for Stories application process(external link).

 The selected stories and respective storytellers then work with one of our te reo Māori curriculum and resource developers to co-develop the stories into te reo Māori education resources.